TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Experiments

-In order to further explore the impact of the number of nearest neighbors on the final classification accuracy, we counted the classification accuracy under different neighbor samples.
-As shown in Figure \ref{number}, classification accuracy initially increases as the number of neighbors (k) grows, but beyond a certain point, it begins to decline.
+In order to further explore the impact of the number of nearest neighbors on the final classification accuracy, we count the classification accuracy under different neighbor samples.
+As shown in Figure~\ref{retrieval}, the accuracy initially increases as the number of nearest neighbors (K) increases, and it begins to decline beyond a certain point.
 This pattern suggests that while a moderate increase in neighbors can enhance performance by providing relevant context, too many neighbors may introduce noise, leading to decreased accuracy.
 We attribute this decline to potential "model hallucination," where excessive contextual information makes it challenging for the model to filter out irrelevant data, thus reducing classification accuracy.